The UK eCKD Guide

 • Renal function should be monitored at least annually.
 For patients with significant proteinuria (i.e. A3) the renal function should be checked at least twice yearly.
 Consider referring patients to nephrology with rapidly declining renal function, i.e. a sustained decrease in GFR of 25% or more and a change in GFR category, or a sustained decrease in GFR of 15 ml/min/1.73 m2 or more within 12 months.

 • Blood pressure - Aim to keep the BP <140/90.
-In patients with CKD and diabetes or an ACR>70 mg/mmol aim to keep BP<130/80 (see more on hypertension).
+In patients with CKD and diabetes or an ACR>70 mg/mmol aim to keep BP<130/80 (see more on hypertension and blood pressure in the management of patients with CKD section).

 • Immunisation - influenza and pneumococcal vaccination should be offered.
 Currently patients with CKD 3 are also being offered seasonal COVID boosters (subject to change)